-Numerous modern health studies have proven that nothing trumps eating well for improving one’s immune system response and overall health.
+Numerous modern health studies have proven that the best way to improve your immune system response and overall health is to eat a high nutrient diet.
 A diet that includes lots of fruits and vegetables speeds up the rate at which humans heal, fight off infections like colds and flu, and even decreases one’s risk of becoming ill in the first place.
 Raw whole foods are loaded with antioxidants – vitamins, minerals and enzymes that protect and repair cells from damage caused by free radicals – and many other nutrients that increase immunity and boost overall good health.

 The Importance of Eating Raw Produce

 A study published in the German medical journal Fortschritte der Medizin,

 “Uncooked food is an integral component of human nutrition, and is a necessary precondition for an intact immune system. its therapeutic effect is complex, and a variety of influences of raw food and its constituents on the immune system have been documented.
 Such effects include antibiotic, antiallergic, tumor-protective, immunomodulatory, and anti-inflammatory actions.
 In view of this, uncooked food can be seen as a useful adjunct to drugs in the treatment of allergic, rheumatic and infectious diseases.”1